 Since ECDF curves represent the main set of ANN parameters originally used in C16, it was interesting to test if some statistical methods could improve the final performance of the network.
 In Fig. 2 by a simple looking by eyes observation of the plots on the left side it is possible to see on the top-left of the diagram a specific area where the overlap between BL Lac and FSRQ is minimal.
-This area shows an upper limit of the γ -ray flux of $\sim 2.5 \, \mathrm{x} \, 10^{-8} \, \mathrm{cm}^{-2} \, \mathrm{s}^{-1}$ that leaded to a first qualitative recognition of BLL candidates.
+This area shows an upper limit of the $\gamma$ -ray flux of $\sim 2.5 \times 10^{-8} \text{ cm}^{-2} \text{ s}^{-1}$ that leaded to a first qualitative recognition of BLL candidates.
 This result seems reasonable if we consider the different flare activity of the two class of blazars and the related different slope of the ECDF plots.
-However at higher values of photon flux the light curves of BLLs and FSRQs are much more intertwined and they don't seem to be easily distinguishable.
+However for sources with higher values of photon flux, the light curves of BLLs and FSRQs are much more intertwined and they don't seem to be easily distinguishable.

-Removing sources would help the network make a better separation.
-One way to proceed could be to remove sources which don't have a single monthly flux equal to zero Fig. 5.
-Applying this constrain, number of BLLs fell from 660 to 589 (- 10%) and FSRQs from 484 to 433 (-10%) .
+Removing some of these sources would help the network make a better separation.
+One way to proceed is to remove sources which don't have a single monthly time bin without flux value above detection threshold Fig. 5.
+Applying this constrain, number of BLLs fell from 660 to 589 (-10%) and FSRQs from 484 to 433 (-10%).
 The reduction of source number did not affect training and testing the network.
-Also BCUs number fell from 573 to 567 but only 6 sources were lost for classification.
+Also BCUs number fell from 573 to 567, so only 6 sources were lost for classification.